 There are many reef sinkholes on the market.
-Finding the right one is a challenge, but this short guide will certainly help you.
+Finding the right one can a challenge, but we’ve put together this short guide to make the process as easy as possible.

 A sump is the life support system of a healthy seawater aquarium.
 Some hobbyists may start with a filter canister and stick to the rear gear, but modern saltwater aquarists choose to use a catch basin for many beneficial reasons.